mur-at/solifin/README.md

 # SoliFin

-SoliFin is a framework for organizing solidarity based financing models like used in community supported agriculture (CSA) projects.
+SoliFin is a framework for organizing community based financing models like used in community supported agriculture (CSA) projects.
+The name stems from the German expression *Solidarische Finanzierung*.